-William C. Pitts has been a member of the Life Pieces to Masterpieces, Inc. (LPTM) team since 2008.
+William C. Pitts has been a member of the Life Pieces to Masterpieces, Inc. (LPTM) team since 2008, where he is known to all as “Elder Bill.”
 He started out as a consultant, providing individuals and group counseling sessions to the young African American males which LPTM serve.
 He became Director of Operations and Programs in 2009 and as of 2014 he became a consultant again for the group.

 In 1976 William started his career with the Bureau of Rehabilitation, providing services to DC Youth involved in the Juvenile Court System.
 He assisted them with forming healthy relationships and interacting effectively with self and others in an effort to achieve and maintain a sense of well being and positive identity.
 He accepted the position of Residential Manager in 2001 with Covenant House Washington Crisis Center providing services to homeless youth.
 Elder Bill brings more than 30 years experience in the youth development field.
 He has extensive experience in providing direct services to young people, conducting program evaluation, budgeting, strategic planning, supervision of staff, training consultant and developing opportunities for youth workers.

-He has received numerous awards throughout his career including the DC Association of Youth and Child Care Worker’s Presidential Award; Distinguished Services Award from the Inter-Association Child Care Workers and Award of Appreciation from the Bureau of Rehabilitation.
+Elder Bill has received numerous awards throughout his career including the 2023 Excellence in Mentoring Award for Lifetime Achievement from MENTOR, the nation’s unifying champion of the mentoring movement.
+He has also received recognition including the DC Association of Youth and Child Care Worker’s Presidential Award; Distinguished Services Award from the Inter-Association Child Care Workers and Award of Appreciation from the Bureau of Rehabilitation.
 He also served on the Board of Directors for the Consortium for Youth Services and held the office of president of the DC Association of Youth and Child Care Workers.

 He holds Bachelor’s Degrees in Psychology from the University of the District of Columbia in Washington, DC.
 He has completed numerous comprehensive seminars, workshops and classes in the field of youth development.
 He has been certified as an ARISE Life Skill Instructor.